Visual Transformers with Primal Object Queries for Multi-Label Image Classification: Experiments

-In Table~\ref{tab:ablation2}, different mixup setups are compared.
+In Table~\ref{tab:ablation2}, aligned and exhaustive models (one encoder and two decoder layers) are compared.
+The results of the models are comparable.
+However, for the comparison with the state-of-the-art models, we will use the aligned model.
+It is a more compact model and the overhead cost of the alignment step (0.9 ms per image) is negligible.
+Also in Table~\ref{tab:ablation2}, different mixup setups are compared.
 The $\alpha$ value for the soft mixup is $0.4$.
 Mixup improves the results considerably.
-Among all the mixup setups, the best result is obtained with the restricted hard mixup.
+The best result is obtained with the restricted hard mixup.
 Higher precision and mAP scores show that the restricted hard mixup model has more confident predictions.
-We attribute the superiority of the restricted hard mixup over the soft mixup to soft labels being detrimental for modelling label correlations; and the superiority over the hard mixup to lower variance during the gradient update due to mixed and non-mixed samples in the same batch.
+We attribute the superiority of the restricted hard mixup over the soft mixup to soft labels being detrimental for modelling label correlations; and the superiority over the hard mixup to lower variance during the gradient update due to having mixed and non-mixed samples in the same batch.